portwaypoint/docker-icecc-daemon/README.md

 # docker-icecc-daemon
 Docker: Ice Cream - Distributed compiler

-Runs iceccd -v on "latest" Ubuntu distribution.
+Runs iceccd -v on alpine:3.4

 No bells or whistles, this uses the default scheduler name and thus can be used to seed a icecream farm by running this image on multiple hosts.